adhivetv/adhive.tv/ai/README.md

 <p>Modules in SMART are algorithms for processing video, audio or text data.
 Each separate module is a dynamically loaded library with a standard interface.</p>

-<p>Modules in SMART are algorithms for processing video, audio or text data.
-Each separate module is a dynamically loaded library with a standard interface.</p>

 <h2>AI cluster - brief workflow description</h2>

 <li><p>From an external service, a command is sent to the MQ message queue to process video or photos.</p></li>